What You Need to Know Before Your Pet's Upcoming Surgery

 What other decisions do I need to make?

-In animals undergoing cataract surgery, we will discuss the placement of intraocular lenses with you.
+In animals undergoing cataract surgery, we will discuss the pros and cons for placement of intraocular lenses with you.